nanfang/pymigrate/docs/index.rst

 Migrate your data and system by Python!
 =====================================

-Pymigrate is a tool for you to use python scripts or whatever self runnable scripts as your migration sripts for your data and systme.
+Pymigrate is a tool for you to use python scripts or whatever self runnable scripts as your migration scripts for your data and system.

 .. toctree::
    :maxdepth: 2